mauriciopoppe/blog/site/content/notes/software-engineer-interview-preparation.md

 ---
-title: "Preparation for a Software Engineering interview"
+title: "Preparation for a Software Engineer interview"
 summary: |
   This is my interview preparation plan for a software engineering role, I share a summary of my preparation, a plan of problems to tackle for